← Back to Home

 3.1 New Inscription Process

-When creating a new NFT with Sparkle Protocol:
+When creating a new Ordinal with Sparkle Protocol:

-1. Inscribe the NFT content (image, text, etc.) as normal ordinal
+1. Inscribe the Ordinal content (image, text, etc.) as normal ordinal

 2. Create secondary inscription with Sparkle metadata